 THERE’S AN EPIDEMIC OF DISCRIMINATION AGAINST PREGNANT WOMEN AT WORK (NY TIMES 6.17.18)

-On Sunday June 17, 2018 the New York Times posted an article, There’s An Epidemic of Discrimination Against Pregnant Women at Work involving a case attorneys Jill Saluck and Mark Carey are working on.
+On Sunday June 17, 2018 the New York Times posted an article, There’s An Epidemic of Discrimination Against Pregnant Women at Work involving a case attorney Mark Carey is working on.

 The article reported “Throughout the American workplace, pregnancy discrimination remains widespread.
 It can start as soon as a woman is showing, and it often lasts through her early years as a mother… Many of the country’s largest and most prestigious companies still systematically sideline pregnant women.
 They pass them over for promotions and raises.
 They fire them when they complain…In corporate office towers, the discrimination tends to be more subtle.
 Pregnant women and mothers are often perceived as less committed, steered away from prestigious assignments, excluded from client meetings and slighted at bonus season.”